 - It augments participants' teaching English as a second language skills and classroom performance.

-PD is above and beyond the day-to-day requirements of the applicant's professional duties.
-Therefore, an activity (or a component of an activity) the applicant is required to carry out as part of their daily professional responsibilities does not count towards the PD hours required for accreditation renewal.
+PD is above and beyond the day-to-day requirements of certified teachers' professional duties.
+Therefore, an activity (or a component of an activity) a certified teacher is required to carry out as part of their daily professional responsibilities does not count towards the PD hours required for TESL Ontario certified membership renewal.

 Activities Recognized as PD

 Every hour of participation in any of the activities outlined below counts as one PD hour.
 Every hour of presentation is recognized as five PD hours.
-Documents such as PD certificates, registration slips, course transcripts, and confirmation letters from event organizers are accepted as proof of PD.
 Activities recognized as PD are as follows: